Michael Farris Smith: Desperation Road (2017)

 Smith's third novel, Desperation Road, was published in February 2017 by Lee Boudreaux Books, an imprint of Little, Brown and Company.
-Set in the Mississippi, it follows Russell Gaines, who is released from Mississippi State Penitentiary after serving an eleven-year sentence.
+Set in Mississippi, it follows Russell Gaines, who is released from Mississippi State Penitentiary after serving an eleven-year sentence.
 As he travels back to his hometown of McComb, his path intertwines with that of Maben Jones.
 Jones, a homeless woman and former addict, is searching for a life for her and her young daughter Annalee.
 When a deputy sheriff attempts to rape Maben, she shoots and kills him.
 In its starred review, Kirkus Reviews wrote, "Smith writes shapely prose and sharp dialogue and everywhere displays an acute sense of the moments and pain that can define lives in a small town."

 Desperation Road was a finalist for the 2018 Southern Book Prize.
 It was also longlisted for the 2017 Gold Dagger in the United Kingdom.
 The novel's French translation was a finalist for the 2017 Grand prix des lectrices de Elle.
+A film adaptation of the same name written by Smith and starring Garrett Hedlund and Mel Gibson was released in 2023.

 The Fighter (2018)

 Smith's fourth novel, The Fighter, was published in March 2018 by Little, Brown and Company.

-The Fighter is currently being adapted into a film, entitled Rumble Through the Dark, directed by brothers Parker and Graham Phillips and produced by Cassian Elwes.
+The Fighter was adapted into a film entitled Rumble Through the Dark (2023), directed by brothers Parker and Graham Phillips and produced by Cassian Elwes.
 Smith wrote the screenplay adaptation of the novel.